LStrough/Lydia-Strough_Java-MySQL_Customer-Apt/README.txt

 TITLE: Customer Appointment Management System Application (Software 2 - Advanced Java Concepts, C195 PA)

-PURPOSE: Provide users with access to a pre-existing database, and give them the ability to manipulate Customers and their Appointments in a user-friendly way.
+PURPOSE: Provide users with access to a pre-existing database, and gives them the ability to manipulate Customers and their Appointments in a user-friendly way.

 APPLICATION VERSION & DATE: Application Version 1.0, 06/23/2022